On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: Finite coverings which are not coverings for the canonical topology

-\begin{proof} One reduces to the case where $ Y = \Spec\, S\to X=\Spec \, R$ is a local morphism of local Noetherian schemes.
-We have to show that if any secant sequence\footnote{i.e. a sequence $\underline x$ such that dimension drops by $1$ when one successively divides out by $x_i$.} in $S$ is regular, or equivalently weakly regular\footnote{i.e. such that the image of $x_{i+1}$ is a non-zero divisor after dividing out by $x_1, \ldots, x_i$.} (since $S$ is Noetherian), the same is true for $R$.
+\begin{proof} Assuming that any secant sequence\footnote{ i.e. a sequence $\underline x$ such that dimension drops by $1$ when one successively divides out by $x_i$; in another language, it is called part of a system of parameters.} in $S$ is regular or, equivalently, weakly regular\footnote{i.e. such that the image of $x_{i+1}$ is a nonzero divisor after dividing out by $x_1, \ldots, x_i$.} (since $S$ is Noetherian), we have to show that the same is true for $R$.
 Since $R\to S$ is finite, any secant sequence in $R$ remains secant in $S$.
-Since $R\to S$ is pure, any secant sequence in $R$ which becomes weakly regular in $S$ is already weakly regular in $R$ \cite[2.1.g]{HH2}. \end{proof}
+Since $R\to S$ is pure, any secant sequence $\underline x$ in $R$ which becomes weakly regular in $S$ is already weakly regular in $R$.
+Indeed, in the following diagram, the left vertical and the top horizontal arrows are injective since $\alpha$ is pure and $S$ is Cohen-Macaulay \end{proof}